 TIP: paint each cloud fully, then move on to the next cloud

 Note on colors: If you don’t want to buy the same tones of purple/pink’s I used in this tutorial you can just use any pink and purple you have at home.

-For the background of this cloud painting, I was really feeling a dark rich purple and bright pink so that’s what I went with.
+For the background of this cloud painting, I was really feeling a dark rich purple and bright pink to mimic an aesthetic sunset sky look.